anna-filou/anna-filou.github.io/en/about.md

 ### What do you do professionally?

 I build **websites**, design **digital interfaces**, do product research and organize workflows.
 My core skills are user interface and experience design (UI/UX).
+I have a knack for making complex information easy to understand and powerful interfaces easy to use.

-When I have the time, I take on **freelance design and development projects** for clients around the world.
+When time allows, I take on **freelance design and development projects** for assorted clients around the world.

 My rather diverse skill set helps me serve my clients in often unexpected ways.
 My workflow is **highly organized and meticulous**.